 Rebecca is married and has three children.
 She enjoys working in the garden and taking care of her small backyard farm where she raises chickens.
-She also loves to ride her red bicycle to the Farmer’s Market.
+She also loves to ride her red bicycle to the farmer’s market.

-Leece Gottfried has been a member of CBT for 9 years.
-She was born and raised in New Orleans, La. and met her husband, Harry, on year course in Israel at 18 years old.
+Leece Gottfried has been a member of CBT for 12 years.
+She was born and raised in New Orleans, LA and met her husband, Harry, on year course in Israel at 18 years old.
 She grew up learning Hebrew through her Hebrew day school, Young Judaea, and going to Camp Judaea in North Carolina for many summers.
 Her daughter, Rachel grew up at CBT and serves as a Madricha in the school.
 Leece is super excited to be part of CBT’s religious school and loves spending time with her kindergartners!

-Originally from the bay area, Orit lived in San Luis Obispo, Hawaii, Israel & San Diego before returning here after her first daughter was born.
+Originally from the Bay Area, Orit lived in San Luis Obispo, Hawaii, Israel & San Diego before returning here after her first daughter was born.
 She is the proud mom of three amazing girls (5 yr old and twin 3 yr olds) and has spent most of the last five years with them.
 Prior to having kids, she worked as an HR Director for many years, completed her MBA at Bar Ilan University, and taught Sunday School at a local temple in San Luis Obispo while attending Cal Poly.
 Orit started working at B’nai Tikvah 2 years ago when she was looking for more Jewish programs for her girls and began running K’Tan Tan and Gan Gani, and helping with Mesibaba.
 Now that her oldest is in Kindergarten, she is excited to be here every Sunday with the 1st graders as well as leading our team of awesome Madrichim.

 Ellen was born in the Bay Area and has roots in Chicago.
 She has three children and two cats.
 She graduated from UC Davis with degrees in Biology and Physical Anthropology.
 Ellen also teaches high school biology and physiology.
 Ellen has been teaching at CBT with love and passion for many years.
-Her work with children fills my life with meaning and pleasure.
+Her work with children fills her life with meaning and pleasure.

 5th Grade – Tuesdays